Ericsson decides after review can still do without big merger deals

-STOCKHOLM Ericsson, the world's largest maker of mobile telecoms equipment, has decided following a management review that the business can expand without pursuing major acquisitions, its chief strategy officer said in an interview.
+STOCKHOLM Ericsson (ERICb.ST), the world's largest maker of mobile telecoms equipment, has decided following a management review that the business can expand without pursuing major acquisitions, its chief strategy officer said in an interview.

 "We have a very strong focus on core development," Rima Qureshi told Reuters.